wighawag/hardhat-deploy/README.md

 `--export <filepath>`: export one file that contains all contracts (address, abi + extra data) for the network being invoked.
 The file contains the minimal information so to not bloat your frontend.

 `--export-all <filepath>`: export one file that contains all contracts across all saved deployment, regardless of the network being invoked.
 This last option has some limitations, when combined with the use of external deployments (see [Configuration](#configuration)).
-If such external deployments were using older version of buidler-deploy or truffle, the chainId might be missing.
-In order for these to be exported, the buidler network config need to explicity state the chainId in the `networks` config of `buidler.config.js`.
+If such external deployments were using older version of hardhat-deploy or truffle, the chainId might be missing.
+In order for these to be exported, the hardhat network config need to explicity state the chainId in the `networks` config of `hardhat.config.js`.

-## Buidler Environment Extensions
+## Hardhat Environment Extensions

-This plugin extends the Buidler Runtime Environment by adding 4 fields:
+This plugin extends the Hardhat Runtime Environment by adding 4 fields:

 - `getNamedAccounts: () => Promise<{ [name: string]: string }>`: a function returning an object whose keys are names and values are addresses.
 It is parsed from the `namedAccounts` configuration (see [Configuration](#configuration)).